SarahMorgan/Motif-Morphospace/README.md

 **2. Run the code adjacency2orca.m**

-This code accepts your adjacency matrices and puts them in the format required for orca, which is a piece of software used to count motifs.
+This code accepts your adjacency matrices and puts them in the format required for orca, which is a piece of software used to count motifs (more details below).
 You can run it using the command:

     vals_orca=adjacency2orca(vals_adj);

 Next you want to output N files (one for each network), which contain the networks in the right format for orca.
 So create a new directory (called, e.g. vals_orca) for these files and make sure you're in it, then run:

     for num=1:100
         fid = fopen(strcat('orca_',num2str(num),'.txt'),'w');
         fprintf(fid,'%d\t%d\n',vals_orca{1,num}');